-ADOLESCENCE – when influences are dominant alongside of the personality (within which the personal conscience) that pass from colleagues, school teachers and cultural influences.
+ADOLESCENCE – when influences other than personality are dominant (within which is personal conscience), from colleagues, school teachers to cultural influences.

-It is important to note that the child’s personality always plays an important role in the development of perfectionism due to the fact that in the same or similar cultural conditions, in the style of the parents and in the family system, every child will be the same and perfectionism will not develop as its characteristic and behavior.
-So, we could say that perfectionism is a characteristic that develops when the specific biological predispositions of the child is connected with various environmental, cultural and family influences.
+It is important to note that the child’s personality always plays an important role in the development of perfectionism due to the fact that in the same or similar cultural conditions, parenting styles and family system, every child will not be the same and won’t develop perfectionism as their characteristic.
+So, we could say that perfectionism is a characteristic that develops when the specific biological predispositions of the child come in correlation with various environmental, cultural and family influences.